cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 select **LOW** when prompted for the password validation policy.
 This will enforce a weak password policy for testing, but note that in real-world scenarios, we might want to select a more secure policy.
+The exact prompts can vary by MySQL version and package defaults; on MariaDB or other Linux distributions, they may differ further.
-In the output below, I show how to respond to each question:
+In the example output below, I show one common set of responses:

 ```
 Validate passwords: Y